microsoft/Federal-Business-Applications/demos/grants_management_powerapps/README.md

 # Grants Managements Power App

-This demo showcases how PowerApps can be utilized to build an enterprise-scale grants management system.
+This demo showcases how Power Apps can be utilized to build an enterprise-scale grants management system.

 This application consists of 2 parts:
 1. Front end Canvas app that allows users to submit and edit grant requests.